ryzenpay/ownitall/README.md

         - default is playlist
     - cover image of an album needs to be a file called "cover.jpg" in the folder
     - "loose" songs in the music library folder (root of folder) are added to "liked songs"

+# Gradle and compiling
+## generate javadoc documentation
+to update the javadoc documentation, run the command `./gradlew javadoc` in the root of the repository
+please fix any of the errors it throws as they show incomplete documentation

+## Compile new jar file
+to generate a new compiled jar file from source, run the command `./gradlew compile` in the root of the repository
+a jar file named `ownitall.jar` will be made and can be ran with the following:  `java -jar .\ownitall.jar`